wulffern/aic2023/lectures/l09_osc.md

 <!--pan_doc:

 Assume you wanted to design a phase-locked loop, what type of oscillator should you try first?
 If the noise of the clock is not too important, so you don't need an
-LC-oscillator, then I'd try the oscillator below, although I'd expand the number of stanges to fit the frequency.
+LC-oscillator, then I'd try the oscillator below, although I'd expand the number of stages to fit the frequency.

 The circuit has a capacitance loaded ring oscillator fed by a current.
 The $I_{control}$ will give a coarse control of the frequency, while the $V_{control}$ can give a more precise control of the frequency.

 Since the $V_{control}$ can only increase the frequency it's important that the $I_{control}$ is set such that the frequency is below the target.

 Most PLLs will include some form of self calibration at startup.
-At startup the PLL will do a coarse calibration to find a sweetspot for $I_{control}$, and then use $V_{control}$ to do fine tuning.
+At startup the PLL will do a coarse calibration to find a sweet-spot for $I_{control}$, and then use $V_{control}$ to do fine tuning.

 Since PLLs always have a reference frequency, and a phase and frequency detector, it's possible to sweep the calibration word for $I_{control}$ and then check whether the output